siestaw/lamps-ESP32/README.md

 > The wifi connection may or may not work.
 I'm gonna be completly honest here
 > and admit that I have no idea what causes this behaviour.
 > I've spent countless times trying to debug this shit and the problem seems to always fix it by itself.
 > This is one of the main reasons why I wouldn't recommend anyone to use this except for myself (and even I don't want to anymore).
-The whole project should be treated more or less like an amateur attempt at recreating an smart LED system

 ## Setup